+Currently only available to buy in the UK.
 Outside the UK and Europe, this material should be considered informational only and does not constitute an offer to sell or infer claims or benefits.
 ScanNav Anatomy has been submitted for FDA regulatory approval and as such is not available for sale in the US or any other territory requiring government approval for this type of product.

 Clinical papers for reference

 1. Bowness J, El-Boghdadly K, Burckett-St Laurent D. Artificial intelligence for image interpretation in ultrasound-guided regional anaesthesia.
 Anaesthesia.
 2020 Jul 29. doi: 10.1111/anae.15212.
 Epub ahead of print.
 PMID: 32726498.